Thursday, November 21, 2024

 CPU

-Clock Frequency: measured in GHz, the higher the faster the drawing & designing because most functions are “frequency” dependent.
+Clock Frequency: Measured in GHz, the higher the better for drawing & designing because most functions are “frequency” dependent.

-#Cores: will not speed up the sketching process, it will only speed up rendering.
-The limit is about 10 (after that returns are very small).
+#Cores: This will not speed up the sketching process; it will only speed up rendering.
+The limit is about 10 (after that, returns are very small).

 Since most laptops with a dGPU have at least 8 cores, your focus should always be ‘clock frequency’

-Students: You’ll work with CAD software on a regular basis during your 3rd or 4th year but even then a Core i5 or Ryzen 5 from recent generations should be good. .
-Ex: AMD Ryzen 5 5600H or Core i5 10300H.
+Students: You’ll work with CAD software regularly during your 3rd or 4th year, but even then, a Core i5 or Ryzen 5 from recent generations should suffice.
+Example: AMD Ryzen 5 5600H or Core i5 10300H.

 Top 10 Best Laptops For Architecture